joewalker/gcli/docs/writing-commands.md

 This command is used as follows:

-    > greet Joe
+    » greet Joe
     Hello, Joe

-First, a brief point of terminology - a function has ``parameters``, and when you call a function, you pass ``arguments`` to it.
+A brief point of terminology - a function has 'parameters', and when you call a function, you pass 'arguments' to it.

-### Internationalization (i18n)
+## Internationalization (i18n)

 There are several ways that GCLI commands can be localized.
+The best method depends on what context you are writing your command for.

+### Firefox Embedding

+GCLI supports Mozilla style localization.
+To add a command that will only ever be used embedded in Firefox, this is the way to go.
+Your strings should be stored in ``browser/locales/en-US/chrome/browser/devtools/gclicommands.properties``, And you should access them using ``gcli.lookup(...)`` or ``gcli.lookupFormat()``

+For examples of existing commands, take a look in ``browser/devtools/webconsole/GcliCommands.jsm``, which contains most of the current GCLI commands.
+If you will be adding a number of new commands, then consider starting a new JSM.

+Your command will then look something like this:

+    gcli.addCommand({
+      name: 'greet',
+      description: gcli.lookup("greetDesc")
+      ...
+    });

+### Web Commands

+There are 2 ways to provide translated strings for web use.
 The first is to supply the translated strings in the description:

     gcli.addCommand({